mexemexe/portfolio/README_Prometheus.md

-# Minimal Web App Template: A Lightweight Starting Point for Web Development
+# WebStarter: Minimalist HTML Project Template for Web Development

 ## Project Overview

-This project is a minimal web application with a simple "Hello World" HTML page.
-It serves as a basic template or starting point for web development projects.
+This project is a minimal web application template designed to provide a lightweight and straightforward starting point for web development projects.
+It serves as a foundational structure that developers can easily extend and build upon.

 ### Purpose
-The primary purpose of this project is to provide a foundational structure for web applications, demonstrating a basic HTML setup and serving as a starting point for more complex web development initiatives.
+The primary goal of this template is to offer a simple, clean foundation for web applications.
+It demonstrates a basic HTML setup that can be quickly adapted for various web development initiatives, making it ideal for learning, prototyping, or establishing a project skeleton.

 ### Key Features
-- Simple, clean HTML structure
+- Minimalist HTML structure
-- Minimal configuration
+- Single `index.html` file with basic content
-- Easy to extend and build upon
+- Easy to customize and expand
+- Quick project initialization
+- Lightweight and uncomplicated design

 ### Benefits
-- Quick project initialization
+- Rapid project setup
+- Low complexity entry point for web development
+- Flexible base for various web application types
-- Lightweight and straightforward
+- Suitable for beginners and experienced developers alike
-- Ideal for learning or as a project skeleton
+- Serves as a clean, reproducible starting template

 ## Getting Started, Installation, and Setup

 ### Prerequisites

+Before getting started, ensure you have the following:
 - A modern web browser
 - Text editor or IDE
 - Basic understanding of HTML